readyapi/cligenius/SECURITY.md

 # Security Policy

-Security is very important for Types and its community. 🔒
+Security is very important for Cligenius and its community. 🔒

 Learn more about it below. 👇

 ## Versions

-The latest versions of Types are supported.
+The latest versions of Cligenius are supported.

-You are encouraged to [write tests](https://types.khulnasoft.com/tutorial/testing/) for your application and update your Types version frequently after ensuring that your tests are passing.
+You are encouraged to [write tests](https://cligenius.khulnasoft.com/tutorial/testing/) for your application and update your Cligenius version frequently after ensuring that your tests are passing.
 This way you will benefit from the latest features, bug fixes, and **security fixes**.

 ## Reporting a Vulnerability